dikucloud/proj-shipping-maps/README.md

 ## Project description

-In this project you will design an algorithm that reduces the number of points needed to represent a geographical coastline, while maintaining safety for shipping.
+In this project you will design a simplification algorithm that reduces the number of points needed to represent a coastline, while maintaining safety for shipping if the coastline data is used to produce a nautical chart.

 You will think about the guarantees your algorithm offers: